 The Fortress PE Funds include two private equity funds managed by Fortress Investment Group ("Fortress"), a large, US-based investment manager.
 These funds were acquired in the secondary market at roughly a 50% discount to the underlying Manager Value.
 This exposure includes equity and preferred equity in the holding company for Florida Brightline Trains, a US passenger train business that has built a new line servicing West Palm Beach to Orlando in the US state of Florida and Brightline West, Fortress's expansion plans to build a high speed rail line between Los Angeles and Las Vegas.
-Florida Brightline Trains opened full service in late 2023 with the long anticipated Orlando extension finally added to the network.
+Brightline Florida is operating and performing well and recently refinanced its debt; Brightline West continues to make advances on both financing and preparing for construction.